IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 Gurobi

 Another recommendation is the use of `Gurobi solver <https://www.gurobi.com/>`_.
 However, it is commercial solver but most powerful than open-source solvers for large-scale problems.
 As a commercial solver it needs a license that is free of charge for academic usage by signing up in `Gurobi webpage <https://pages.gurobi.com/registration/>`_.
+You can also ask for an `evaluation license <https://www.gurobi.com/downloads/request-an-evaluation-license/>`_ for 30 days to test the solver.
 It can be installed using: ``conda install -c gurobi gurobi`` and then ask for an academic or commercial license.
 Activate the license in your computer using the ``grbgetkey`` command (you need to be in a university domain if you are installing an academic license).

 GLPK